deployphp/docs/getting-started.md

 set('repository', 'git@bitbucket.org:elfchat/elfchat.net.git');
 ~~~

-Now open in terminal your project directory and run next command:
+Now open a terminal in your project directory and run the following command to deploy your application:

 ~~~
 dep deploy
 ~~~

-To list all available commands, run `dep` command.
+To list all the available commands, run the `dep` command.